webmaster442/ECalc/ECalc.Docs/Documentation/general-usage.md

 ##Number systems

-The calculator supports various number systems as an input methood for numbers.
+The calculator supports various number systems as an input method for numbers.
 The following systems are supported:

 * **Decimal**
 Standard number system.
 Floating point numbers are only supported in this input system.